Question 1: Are the Libraries now open?

 Answer: The viewing stations, listening station, and electronic piano keyboard will be temporarily removed for community health reasons.
 However, if a viewing station is required to support individual research that cannot be otherwise accomplished via streaming resources or checking out a DVD, a temporary, single-user station may be set up in the library upon request.
-Please contact the Media Services department with your resource need.
+Please contact the Media Services department at email@example.com with your resource need.

 Question 15: Will the microform collections still be available?

 Answer: Yes, with limitations.
 The microfilm collection will continue to be a self-service collection as before.
 However, only one digital reader will be available to facilitate physical distancing practices.
-Based on recent research examining the viability of the COVID-19 virus on common library materials including hard plastics similar to microfilm cases and cassettes, handled microfilm reels will be stored for 72 hours prior to being re-shelved.
+Based on research examining the viability of the COVID-19 virus on common library materials including hard plastics similar to microfilm cases and cassettes, handled microfilm reels will be stored for 72 hours prior to being re-shelved.